75 Miles From Home: New York State Pair Busted For Heroin, Coke In Fair Lawn Traffic Stop

-Two New York State men who’d apparently driven well over an hour to Paterson in an unregistered, uninsured car were charged with heroin and crack possession following a Fair Lawn traffic stop.
+Two New York State men who’d apparently driven well over an hour to Paterson in an unregistered, uninsured car to buy drugs were charged with heroin and crack possession following a Fair Lawn traffic stop, authorities said.

 Officer Brad Pindyck stopped the two on Loretto Avenue at Lincoln Avenue after spotting the driver texting, Sgt.
 Brian Metzler said.